 What is Advent?

-Unlike my childish Advent-calendar anticipation of Christmas morning, the Advent I’m learning about as an adult is meaningful.
+Unlike my childish Advent-calendar anticipation of Christmas presents, the Advent I’m learning about as an adult is meaningful.

 Instead of giddiness, there is longing.